joshtopher/PiM/README.md

 - Sentiment analysis of messages using VADER
 - Find large amount of training data
 - Switch from nltk to sklearn for sentiment analysis.
-- Fine-tune sentiment analysis.

 # Planned Features
 - Keep track of average user sentiment and other useful statistics.
-- Keepi track of malicious messages and report them to moderators
+- Keep track of malicious messages and report them to moderators
+- Fine-tune sentiment analysis.

 # Updates
 - Added basic bot commands for server management.